-Rick Gavin's Ranchero is the first book in a series, was published in 2011 and contains a main character who's feeling like a fish out of water.
+Rick Gavin's Ranchero is the first book in a series, was published in 2011 and contains a main character who's feeling like a duck at a chicken fight.
 Other than these similarities with Misterioso, they're as different as a waltz and a kick in the pants.

 I met Percy Dwayne Dubois after a fashion at his Indianola house.
 I'd come to collect his television and was explaining to his wife that they'd gone three months delinquent on their rent-to-own installments.
 He eased up behind me––I heard the joists complain––to offer commentary with a shovel.The narrator who's been clobbered is repo man Nick Reid, former deputy sheriff in the eastern Virginia uplands.
 He spent most of his time there sorting out the same couple of dozen people.
 When their children came of age to be sorted out too, Nick decided he hadn't done a speck of good and needed to leave.
 He moved to the Mississippi Delta, where the terrain was about as far from the Virginia "hillbilly hollows" as he could get.